https://vegi1.org

 Pay attention to the label of the products you use

 It’s essential to be vigilant when reading the ingredients lists on food.
 Honey is often concealed in products which appear to be vegan-friendly.
 When used in food, it usually doesn’t appear as an emphasized allergen, so be mindful when checking the labels.
-Common items that may include honey are cereals, granola bars, yoghurts, sugar-free products, some types of bread, herbal teas, throat sweets, and cold medicines.
+Common items that may include honey are cereals, granola bars, biscuits and sweets, yoghurts, sugar-free products, some types of bread, herbal teas, throat sweets, and cold medicines.
 Other products to look out for are baked goods, sugar-free beverages, chewing gum, and salad dressings.
 Keep an eye out and read the labels carefully, to ensure you can make the best dietary choices!

 Do any vegans eat honey?